wauk33/MyRepo/old CSS Simple game website/README.md

 # Game's website
-> This website was written some time ago when I was learning HTML and CSS, it has __outdated__ code, and things made improperly like long time of loading and bad responsivness.
+> This website was written some time ago when I was learning HTML and CSS, it has __outdated__ code, and things made improperly like long time of loading, inaccurate responsivness, etc.
 ## General info
 One of my first projects created with HTML, CSS and a little JS.
 Idea and style are designed by myself.
 ## Setup